G7DAO/protocol/web3/flows/staker.md

     error PositionNotTransferable(uint256 positionTokenID);
 ```

-### `STAKER-*`: If a native token staking pool does not have a cooldown, the user who staked into that position should be able to unstake after the lockup period assuming they still hold the position token
+### `STAKER-25`: If a native token staking pool does not have a cooldown, the user who staked into that position should be able to unstake after the lockup period assuming they still hold the position token

 Unstaking should transfer the position's amount worth of native tokens from the `Staker` contract back to the holder.